-Second, the general instructions in the system prompt could be amended to obtain better results.
+Second, the "General Instructions" part in the system prompt could be amended to obtain better results.
 In some cases, the "best" general instructions may differ depending on individual researchers' preferences.
-For instance, we observed in part of the evaluations that the experts gave higher marks for a version with minimal general instructions as the resulting interview seemed sometimes less prescriptive.
+For instance, we observed in part of the evaluations that the experts gave higher marks for a version with minimal general instructions as the resulting interview sometimes seemed less prescriptive.
+The part of the prompt instructing the LLM to act as an expert in qualitative interviewing already implicitly conveys information on how to best conduct interviews.
 Yet, in our studies, we valued the follow-up questions asking for concrete examples, which our preferred general instructions yielded.
 The open-source nature of our platform makes it possible for many researchers to customize the prompts as needed, depending on their own preferences.
 In particular, researchers could edit the prompts so that the LLM conducts interviews in line with different schools of thought, e.g. focusing on narratives rather than on concrete examples.

 Several avenues can be investigated going forward to make further improvements to the system prompt.
 To allow for automated improvements of the prompts and the resulting LLM interviews, it could be fruitful to develop a testing platform in which different LLM agents interact as interviewer and interviewee.
-Automated improvement of prompts is a very active area of research more generally, as discussed in Fernando et al. [2023].
-Additional improvements might be achieved by fine-tuning the LLM on on expert-written prompt and answer pairs.
+Automated improvement of prompts is a very active area of research more generally, as e.g. discussed in Fernando et al. [2023].
+Additional improvements might be achieved by fine-tuning the LLM with expert-written questions.